Skip to main content

 Using the Moodle App in a browser

-Browsers are not officially supported by the application, but you can use a Chromium-based browser older than version 119 for development if you don't need any native functionality.
+Browsers are not officially supported by the application in production, but you can use a Chromium-based browser for development if you don't need any native functionality.